 6. How does CITI work?

 Users can log into the CITI site under the John Carroll affiliation by creating a new user name and password.
 Faculty sponsors of student research should complete the IRB Researcher module with the addition of the student research module.

 The course for each learner group is comprised of several short modules.
 Most modules are completed by taking a short quiz with a passing score of 85 percent.
 Users can log in and out of the site to complete the course and can retake the quiz to achieve a passing score.

 When the course has been completed, the user can print out a list of modules taken.
 The IRB office can also track who has completed which course.

 7. How do I log into the CITI system?

 Users can log into the system from any Internet-connected device.
 Currently, new users are required to register by creating a user name and password and by selecting John Carroll University for their affiliation.
 In the future, we plan to provide a portal page to log in with a JCU network ID.
 For more information, click here.

 8. I’ve forgotten my password or my username.
 Can you reset it?

 No, but you can have the CITI site reset it for you automatically.
 Click on the link under the log in box for the “Forgot Username or Password” page on the CITI login page.
 Your security question may be required.

 9. Who can I contact for questions or help?

-Feel free to contact the IRB office at extension 1527 or stop by the office in AD250 or you can email the IRB administrator Elizabeth Parsons.
+Feel free to contact the IRB office at extension 1527 or stop by the office in AD250 or you can email the IRB Administrator.
 Questions and comments are welcome and we are looking for feedback on the program.

 10. I’ve already taken CITI training at another university.
 Do I need to take it again?